-When the welder is in TIG mode activating the Amptrol energizes the electrode terminal and varies the output welding current from its minimum value of 12 amps, to the maximum value set by the Current Control on the control panel.
+When the welder is in 2 Step TIG mode activating the Amptrol energizes the electrode terminal and varies the output welding current from its minimum value of 10 amps, to the maximum value set by the Current Control on the control panel.
 This helps eliminate accidental high current damage to the work piece and/or tungsten, and gives a fine control of the current.
+When the welder is in 4 Step TIG mode the Amptrol acts as an Arc Start Switch.
 When the welder is in the stick mode a remote control has no effect and is not used.

 It is important to note that, in some cases, the tungsten will not start an arc at the minimum current because the tungsten may be too large or cold.
 To start an arc reliably, it is important to depress the Amptrol far enough so that the machine output current is near the tungsten operating range.
 For example, a 3/32" tungsten may be used on DC- to weld the full range.
 To start the weld, the operator may have to turn the current control up and depress the Amptrol approximately 1/4 of the way down.
 Depressing the Amptrol to its minimum position may not start the arc.
-Also if the current control is set too low, the arc may not start.
+Also if the Current Control or Start/Crater current is set too low, the arc may not start.
 In most cases, a large or cold tungsten will not readily establish an arc at low currents.
 This is normal.
 In DC-, the Square Wave 175 will start a 3/32, 2% thoriated tungsten electrode at 15 amperes provided the electrode tip is properly grounded and not contaminated.